 A ruptured eardrum can be the result of trauma, infection, exposure to toxins, sudden severe changes in atmospheric pressure, very loud noises, and foreign objects.

-Most cases of ruptured eardrum and middle ear infection will be identified by your veterinarian.
-Signs that your dog has a ruptured eardrum or middle ear infection can include discharge from the ear (often thick and pus-like or bloody), sudden hearing loss, red and inflamed ear canal, pain when touching the ear, a head tilt, stumbling and incoordination, and darting of the eyes back-and-forth (nystagmus).
+Signs that your dog may have a ruptured eardrum or middle ear infection can include discharge from the ear (often thick and pus-like or bloody), sudden hearing loss, red and inflamed ear canal, pain when touching the ear, a head tilt, stumbling, and nystagmus (darting of the eyes back-and-forth).
 Facial nerve paralysis causing drooping of one side of the face and mouth and the inability to blink or a completely closed eyelid may occur in some cases.
 Middle ear infections are often accompanied by inner ear infections and disruptions of balance and equilibrium.

-A thorough ear examination, sometimes requiring sedation or anesthesia, is necessary to diagnose a ruptured eardrum.
+A thorough ear examination by your veterinarian, sometimes requiring sedation or anesthesia, is necessary to diagnose a ruptured eardrum.
 Many dogs will require warm saline flushes.
 A classic test is to look for tiny air bubbles that form deep in the ear canal when the pet breathes.
 Another common test is to infuse a special dye, fluorescein, into the ear canal.
 If it escapes and exits through the nose, the eardrum is ruptured.

-A special test called a myringotomy is usually performed in cases of middle ear infections.
-A myringotomy involves obtaining a sterile sample of the fluid within the middle ear for culture and analysis and is usually performed under sedation or anesthesia and is usually part of the thorough ear examination.
-Your veterinarian will discuss whether or not this diagnostic test is necessary for your dog.
+A myringotomy is usually performed in cases of middle ear infections.
+A myringotomy involves obtaining a sterile sample of the fluid within the middle ear for culture and analysis and is usually performed under sedation or anesthesia as part of the thorough ear examination.
+Your veterinarian will discuss whether this diagnostic test is necessary for your dog.

 How are these conditions treated?

-A thorough ear flushing, usually under sedation or anesthesia is required in most cases.
+A thorough ear flushing, usually under sedation or anesthesia, is required in most cases.
 Your veterinarian will use appropriate medications and sometimes water-based flushing solutions (most often TrizEDTA).
-Topical antibiotics (such as Baytril® Otic) may be prescribed based on your dog’s specific condition.
-Oral antibiotics (such as amoxicillin/clavulanate, enrofloxacin, cefpodoxime, or marbofloxacin) and antifungal medications (itraconazole is preferred) are used in many cases.
-In addition, systemic corticosteroids (steroids) most typically prednisone, may be beneficial in pets that have severe inflammation and pain but also have the side effect of exacerbating signs associated with infection.
+Topical antibiotics (such as Baytril® Otic) may be prescribed based on your dog's specific condition.
+Oral antibiotics such as amoxicillin/clavulanate (Clavamox®), enrofloxacin (Baytril®), cefpodoxime (Simplicef®, Vantin®), or marbofloxacin (Zeniquin®) and/or antifungal medications such as ketoconazole (Nizoral®) or itraconazole (Itrafungol®, Sporanox®) are used in many cases.
+In addition, systemic corticosteroids, typically prednisone (Deltasone®, Meticorten®), may be beneficial in dogs that have severe inflammation and pain.

 What is the prognosis?